OneDaijo/daijo-contracts/Specification.md

 ###### ERC20Token is the base contract of the ERC20 token standard.
 The ERC20 standard is a set of 6 functions and 2 events that standardizes token implementation on the Ethereum blockchain.
 More info can be found at [the Ethereum Wiki](https://theethereum.wiki/w/index.php/ERC20_Token_Standard).

 ### ERC223Interface.sol
-###### ERC223Interface is the abstrac standardized interface that any ERC223 token contract inherits from.
+###### ERC223Interface is the abstract standardized interface that any ERC223 token contract inherits from.

 ### ERC20Interface.sol
 ###### ERC20Interface is the abstract standardized interface that any ERC20 token contract inherits from.

-### SafeMath.sol //TODO: Detail split into SafeMath8 + SafeMath256
+### SafeMath8.sol //TODO: Detail split into SafeMath8 + SafeMath256
 ###### SafeMath is a library written by OpenZeppelin that contains secure arithmetic operators.
 It contains 4 functions:
 ###### `mul`: Secure Multiplication, `div`: Secure Division , `sub`: Secure Subtraction, and `add`: Secure Addition

+### SafeMath256.sol //TODO: Detail split into SafeMath8 + SafeMath256

 ## Inheritance Map
 ###### The following is a map of the files in the contracts repository.
 Each box represents a contract, interface, or library, and is color coded accordingly.
 Note that both green and blue refer to the same technical object--a contract--and are only seperated to represent contracts that are inherited from (blue) differently from contracts that only inherit others (green).
 An arrow drawn from file X pointing at file Y represents 'Y inherits from X'.
 The rounded arrows originating from the libraries indicate that a file imports that library, as opposed to contractual inheritance.